 Fast forward a couple decades and here I am.
 Not only did I become a graphic artist, I took it to the next level and learned how to integrate design into fully functioning websites.
 I've been a professional web developer and designer for 13 years and counting.
 I love what I do and learn something new every day.

 I'm constantly pushing my own boundaries with different creative outlets.
 Recently I took up spray painting and have been practicing my skills in the big outdoors.
 I've always been obssessed with street art so creating murals is a dream come true.
-Check out my first mural below!

 I love using acrylic paint because it dries quickly.
 Recently a fellow artist introduced me to acrylic paint pens and it was love at first sight.
 Posca is the brand I like to use and the only brand that I've tried.
 The pens are great for blending and small detail and come in a convenient variety of tip sizes.
 The paint pens don't dry as quickly on wood surfaces but other than that they work like a charm.